-  Green is the historic color of Islam, a reference to (the green) paradise.
+The color is the historic color of Islam, a reference to the paradise.
 The color is found in almost all the flags of Islamic countries.
-In the 15th century, people believed that the devil was green, and was often portrayed in green.
+In the 15th century, people believed that the devil was green, and was often portrayed in that color.
 Christmas is also having a connection with the color green.
 In times before Christmas was celebrated, people worshiped evergreens for their powers to stay green in winter.
-Romans used green holly and pine as decorations for their winter solstice celebration.
+Romans used holly and pine as decorations for their winter solstice celebration.
 This celebration later evolved into Christmas.

-  Green is the color of life.
+The color is also the color of life.
 Many plants are green because they contain chlorophyll, which is involved in photosynthesis.
-Animals are often green, in specific insects, to blend in their surrounding as camouflage.
+Animals are often the color as well, in specific insects, to blend in their surrounding as camouflage.

-  Green is an essential color in the flower industry, in every season.
-Of course, it’s always present because of the green stems, but also green flowers, leaves or evergreen branches play an important role.
+The color is an essential color in the flower industry, in every season.
+Of course, it’s always present because of the stems, but also green flowers, leaves or evergreen branches play an important role.
 Every season got their gems, some of our favorites:

 - Regarding color, this flower fits well on the spring palette: Dianthus Goblin Green is romantic and fresh at the same time.

 - There is a lot of choice in Cymbidium flowers, and every kind got something special.
 The season of Fiona is starting in May, and you can enjoy her all summer long.

 - Green Eryngium combines beautifully in fall-inspired bouquets.
 The color is not ordinary but got a magical shade around it.